gshipley/summitlab14/Chapters/07-Creating_PHP_applications.md

 The *.openshift/* directory is a hidden directory where a user can create action hooks, set markers, and create cron jobs.

-Action hooks are scripts that are executed directly, so they can be written in Python, PHP, Ruby, shell, etc.  OpenShift Enterprise supports the following action hooks:
+Action hooks are scripts under the *.openshift/action_hooks/* directory that are executed directly by OpenShift, so they can be written in Python, PHP, Ruby, shell, etc.  OpenShift Enterprise supports the following action hooks:

 +---------------+---------------------------------------------------------------------------------------+
 | Action Hook   | Description                                                                           |